l-gonz/l-gonz.github.io/content/project/tgf-giaa/index.md

 ---

-## Overview
+## The DroneVisionControl application

+Have you ever wanted a drone that could follow you around or respond to your hand gestures?
+That’s exactly what I set out to do with this project!
+Using the PX4 autopilot platform and some popular computer vision tools, I created a system that lets a drone track a person or respond to gestures in real time.

+The project combined software development, hardware tinkering, and simulation to explore how vision-based control can make drones smarter and more interactive.

-This project was developed as the end-of-degree project for my bachelor in Aerospace Engineering.
-You can find the project report in the [university's archive](https://burjcdigital.urjc.es/handle/10115/25414).
+This application was developed as the Final Year project for my bachelor in Aerospace Engineering.
+The project report is hosted in the [university's archive](https://burjcdigital.urjc.es/handle/10115/25414).

-This project explored the integration of computer vision techniques into unmanned aerial vehicle (UAV) control systems, leveraging the PX4 open-source autopilot platform.
-The primary goal was to create a system capable of autonomous tracking and following a human target, using affordable hardware and real-time image analysis.

-Two control solutions were developed: a **hand-gesture-based control mechanism** (proof-of-concept) and a more advanced **human-following control system**, showcasing the adaptability of vision-based controls in UAVs.
-Simulations and flight tests validated the effectiveness of these solutions, paving the way for future improvements in UAV autonomy.

 ---

-## Software architecture
-![Hand gesture control](images/giaa/software-arch.jpg)

----

 ## Key Features
-- **Vision-Based Human Following**: Utilized onboard cameras and real-time image processing to track and follow a human subject.
-- **Hand-Gesture Control**: Interpreted gestures to generate flight commands.
-- **Simulation-Driven Development**: Developed and tested solutions in AirSim, a high-fidelity UAV simulator.
+- **Follow Mode**: The drone uses a camera to track a person and follow their movements automatically.
+- **Gesture Control Mode**: Simple hand gestures can control the drone’s movement, like telling it to move forward or turn.
+- **Simulation and Flight Tests**: Developed a platform to test control algorithms in a virtual environment (built on Unreal Engine) before trying it out on a real drone.
-- **Accessible Hardware**: Employed cost-effective components, including a Raspberry Pi and Logitech C920 camera.
+- **Low-Cost Hardware**: Built using affordable components like a Raspberry Pi and a basic webcam.

 ---

 ## Tech Stack
 - **Languages**: Python
-- **Frameworks & Libraries**: PX4, MediaPipe, OpenCV, MAVSDK
+- **Tools**: PX4 (autopilot), Google's MediaPipe (for gesture detection), OpenCV (for image processing)
-- **Simulation Tools**: Unreal Engine with AirSim
+- **Simulation**: AirSim + Unreal Engine
 - **Hardware**: Pixhawk 4, Raspberry Pi 4, Logitech C920

+---

+## Software architecture
+![Hand gesture control](images/giaa/software-arch.jpg)

 ---